 The program is 33 credit hours in length and incredibly flexible.
-Classes be taken during the day, evening, and even online.
+Classes can be taken during the day, evening, and even online.
 Students can choose to pursue an MBA through a combination of all three formats or a single format.
 The program’s 33 credit hours are divided into 24 core credits, six elective credits, and three credits for a seminar.
 For students who are still completing their undergraduate degree at Missouri State, an Accelerated MBA program is available.
-With this program, students can begin to take MBA courses during the second semester of their junior year of their undergraduate program.
+With this program, students can begin to take MBA courses during the second semester of the junior year of their undergraduate program.

-In addition, Missouri State sometimes offers an executive MBA program for students with significant business experience.
-The executive program is structured similarly to the traditional program, but its classes are offered in the evenings to accommodate the schedules of working professionals.
+Also, Missouri State sometimes offers an executive MBA program for students with significant business experience.
+The executive program is structured similarly to the traditional program, but its classes are offered in the evenings to accommodate working professionals’ schedules.

 Admission into Missouri State’s MBA program is highly competitive.
-Applications are accepted on a rolling basis, and must include all official undergraduate transcripts, a GMAT or GRE score, and resume.
+Applications are accepted on a rolling basis and must include all official undergraduate transcripts, a GMAT or GRE score, and a resume.
 If a student has a GPA of at least 3.25, the GMAT can be waived.

 3. St. Louis University

 The John Cook School of Business at St. Louis University is a well-respected institution that offers programs built on the Jesuit tradition.
 The school is AACSB-accredited and was ranked #12 by US News & World Report as a “Best Graduate School of 2017.”
 Its MBA programs are highly flexible, intensely focused, and can be a catalyst for graduates looking to enhance their career.